RayOffiah/asciidoctor-external-callout-ruby/README.md

 : And of course, you can combine the two, though I'm not sure why you'd want to.

 ## Standalone callout lists
 You can create a standalone callout list by adding the `calloutlist` role to an ordered list.
-This simply styles the list to make it look like a list of callouts so you can use it as a reference to annoted images etc.
+This simply styles the list to make it look like a list of callouts, so you can use it as a reference to annoted images etc.
 ```asciidoc
 [calloutlist]
 .
 This list can be used to add references to annotated images